madisongoldenlib/git-novice/index.md

 This block displays the date and links to Google Calendar. {% endcomment %} {% if page.humandate %}

-When: {{page.humandate}}. {% include workshop_calendar.html %}
+<strong>When:</strong> {{page.humandate}}. {% include workshop_calendar.html %}

 {% endif %}
 {% comment %} SPECIAL REQUIREMENTS

 Modify the block below if there are any special requirements. {% endcomment %}

-Requirements: {% if online == "false" %} Participants must bring a laptop on which you have admin privileges since you will need to be able to install git on your laptop to participate in the workshop. {% else %} Participants must have access to a computer with a Mac, Linux, or Windows operating system (not a tablet, Chromebook, etc.) that they have administrative privileges on. {% endif %}
+<strong>Requirements:</strong> {% if online == "false" %} Participants must bring a laptop on which you have admin privileges since you will need to be able to install git on your laptop to participate in the workshop. {% else %} Participants must have access to a computer with a Mac, Linux, or Windows operating system (not a tablet, Chromebook, etc.) that they have administrative privileges on. {% endif %}

 {% comment %} ACCESSIBILITY

 Modify the block below if there are any barriers to accessibility or special instructions. {% endcomment %}

-Accessibility: We are dedicated to providing a positive and accessible learning environment for all.
+<strong>Accessibility:</strong> We are dedicated to providing a positive and accessible learning environment for all.
 Please notify the instructors in advance of the workshop if you require any accommodations or if there is anything we can do to make this workshop more accessible to you.

 {% comment %} CONTACT EMAIL ADDRESS

 Display the contact email address set in the configuration file. {% endcomment %}

-Contact: Please email {% if page.email %} {% for email in page.email %} {% if forloop.last and page.email.size > 1 %} or {% else %} {% unless forloop.first %} , {% endunless %} {% endif %} {{email}} {% endfor %} {% else %} to-be-announced {% endif %} for more information.
+<strong>Contact:</strong> Please email {% if page.email %} {% for email in page.email %} {% if forloop.last and page.email.size > 1 %} or {% else %} {% unless forloop.first %} , {% endunless %} {% endif %} {{email}} {% endfor %} {% else %} to-be-announced {% endif %} for more information.

 {% comment %} WHO CAN ATTEND?